gbelikov/IPMI-server-control/README.md

 # IPMI server control
 # Can be used to:
-# - get IPMI data from server
+# - get IPMI data (e.g. temperature, fan rpm, power consumpion) from server
 # - set fan speeds or turn serer on/off
 # - automatically increase fan speeds if needed